Nathan Donovan | Director

 Board Experience

-Kristel sits on the governance board of Good Shepherd Christian School (incorporating Little Shepherd Pre-Prep), in Albany Creek, Queensland.
+Kristel sits on the board of Good Shepherd Christian School in Albany Creek, Queensland.
+She also sits on the board of HopePointe Church in Moodlu, Queensland.

 Kristel formerly sat on the management committee of the Christian Lawyers Association (Inc).